-At time zero, each edge adjacent to the origin starts an exponential clock of rate $1$, and every time an edge rings, we declare the corresponding endpoint \emph{infected}.
-We have the following possibilities. \begin{itemize} \item[(i)] The newly-infected vertex did not host any particle; then we declare it of type $\Fo$ and all the edges adjacent to it start their independent exponential clocks (with rate $1$). \item[(ii)] The newly-infected vertex was hosting a \emph{seed}; then we say that such a seed is now \emph{active}, the vertex is occupied by $\Fl$ and all the adjacent edges start an independent clock.
-In this case the clocks ring at exponential times of rate $\lambda$, for some parameter $\lambda>0$ fixed. \end{itemize}

-We stop to make a few important considerations about the model.
-A dormant seed can be activated by any particle trying to infect its vertex, it does not matter whether it is a $\Fo$ or a $\Fl$ particle.
-Once a vertex is infected by a certain type, it stays so forever.
-The $\Fo$ infection spreads at rate $1$, whereas the $\Fl$ infection spreads at rate $\lambda>0$.

-There are several challenging questions about this model.
-For example about \emph{survival} of $\Fo$ (resp.\ $\Fl$), meaning that $\Fo$ (resp.\ $\Fl$) infects an infinite connected region of the graph, or about \emph{coexistence} of $\Fo$ and $\Fl$, i.e.\ when both processes can survive simultaneously.
-The paper \cite{Stauffer-Sidoravicius-MDLA} introduces and studies some crucial properties of the model on the $d$-dimensional lattice.
-This was followed by \cite{Candellero-Stauffer-FppCompetition}, which provides a precise analysis of FPPHE in the setting of hyperbolic graphs, finding a range of values for the parameters where coexistence is possible.
-Finally, a very recent work \cite{Finn-Stauffer-FPPHE} shows that coexistence is indeed possible also on the $d$-dimensional lattice, for all $d\geq 3$.
-However, coexistence for $d=2$ is still an interesting open problem.
+At time zero, all seeds of $\Fl$ are \emph{inactive}, and $\Fo$ starts spreading from the origin as a first passage percolation process of rate $1$.
+Whenever there is an attempt to occupy a site that is currently occupied by an inactive seed, then the seed gets activated and starts to spread as a first passage percolation of rate $\lambda$.
+Whenever a site gets occupied by one of the two processes, it will remain so forever.
+Thus the two processes compete with one another for space.
+We see $\Fo$ and $\Fl$ as infection processes, so we will say that a vertex is \emph{infected} by $\Fo$ or $\Fl$ to mean that the vertex is occupied by the given process.